 You have completed Step #3 of the WordPress manual installation process.
 Let’s now move on to Step #4 …

 Step 4: Upload Files To Your Server Using FTP

 Now that you have edited your wp-config file, the next step is to upload all the WordPress files from your computer to your server.

-If you don’t know how to transfer data from your computer to your server using FTP (File Transfer Protocol), please see the tutorials below:
+If you need help learning how to transfer data from your computer to your server using FTP (File Transfer Protocol), please complete the tutorials below: